 - This will open system configuration Windows

-- Here click on services Tab And Select the Hide all Microsoft services checkbox.
+- Here click on the services Tab And Select the Hide all Microsoft services checkbox.

 - Now Uncheck all unnecessary services you want to disable and click Apply, Ok To make save changes.

-- This will ask for system restart to make save changes.
+- This will ask for a system restart to make save changes.

 - Save any working data and restart windows.